-The YCPA is open to both members and non-members of AICM who are working in the Credit Industry and who are under 30 years of age as at 30 June this year.
+The YCPA is open to both members and non-members of AICM who are working in the Credit Industry and who are under 30 years of age as at 30 June in the year of application.

 Whether you work within the credit function of a business or in any of the many related Credit Professional roles in the Credit Industry you are eligible to enter.